Amazon in Essex

-Amazon Tilbury became the third fulfillment centre in the UK to use the pionering robotics technology produced by the subsidiary Amazon Robotics which was previously known as Kiva Systems after they purchased the company for $775m in 2012.
+Amazon Tilbury became the third fulfillment centre in the UK to use the pionering robotics technology produced by its subsidiary Amazon Robotics (which was previously known as Kiva Systems after they purchased the company for $775m in 2012).
 This advanced robotics technology which first launched in the UK the year before subsequently aids operations by speeding up processing time, reducing walking time for employees, and allowing for 50 per cent more items to be stowed away per square foot.

 Not only has Amazon provided additional employment with excellent career and training opportunities in the area, it has also made a significant contribution to the wider community.
 This is an example of the scale of Amazon’s investment in Tilbury, and it also illustrates both the success of the borough of Thurrock and the incredible growth of jobs in Essex.

 Going forward, Amazon Tilbury is seen as a key part of Amazon’s operations in the UK.
 The company has recently submitted plans to the local council for the installation of Tesla powerpacks at Tilbury in order to provide self-sufficient energy supply, as well as installing solar panels on the roof of the building which will provide approximately 17.7% of the power for the facility.

 If approved, this would be the second project of its kind to use powerpacks for self-sufficient energy in the UK by Tesla after their collaboration with Manchester Science Park in April 2018.

 Amazon is guided by four principles: customer obsession rather than competitor focus, passion for invention, commitment to operational excellence, and long-term thinking.